Matheus-Monteiro/Competitive-Programming/README.md

-# GEMP - UECE - ICPC Library [DRAFT]
+# GEMP - UECE - ICPC Library

 Code library for competitive programming purposes.
-The script to generate the pdf file was from [Competitive-Programming-Notebook](https://github.com/PauloMiranda98/Competitive-Programming-Notebook).

-## Dependencies
+## On the Dependencies

 It's necessary to install python and latex.